 Keep in mind that e-cig companies intentionally market to young people using flavors like mint, bubblegum and pineapple.
 When teens become addicted to their products early, it helps e-cig companies make a profit.
 Look past the fun flavors—e-cigs have a LOT of nicotine in them.
-One Juul pod has the same amount of nicotine as two packs of cigarettes!
+One Juul pod has the same amount of nicotine as 1-2 packs of cigarettes!

 Accidentally swallowing the liquid in Juul pods or other vape cartridges (or getting it on your skin, or in your eye) can cause nicotine poisoning.
 If you’ve come into contact with the liquid, pay attention for nicotine poisoning symptoms like vomiting, sweating, dizziness, increased heart rate, lethargy, seizures, and difficulty breathing.